jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Adding Custom Failure Messages/task.md

 Now that you know several ways to write tests, let’s look at what is happening when we run our tests and explore the different options we can use with `cargo test`.

-_You can refer to the following chapter in the Rust Programming Language Book:[Adding Custom Failure Messages](https://doc.rust-lang.org/stable/book/ch11-01-writing-tests.html#adding-custom-failure-messages)_
+_You can refer to the following chapter in the Rust Programming Language Book: [Adding Custom Failure Messages](https://doc.rust-lang.org/stable/book/ch11-01-writing-tests.html#adding-custom-failure-messages)_